cat-friend/ultimate-accelerator/README.md

 ## Acknowledgements

 Big thank you to everyone who's been with me along the way.
 Specifically:
 * Blueberry Smith for helping me simplify my database schema and raw SQL queries _after_ I've struggled with it.
-Giving me room to grow is the best gift;
+Giving me room to grow (and carrying me to plat) is the best gift;
 * Dolph Squid for the inspiration and for being a great frond, good job I love you!;
 * Green Pepper for dependable moral support;
 * Yellow Yoshi for our late night talks and the Shrek gifs;
-* Austin M. for giving me the courage to _finally_ pivot out of science after two (2) years of indecision;
 * Barry Mattern for being the best cohort lead that anyone in the history of bootcamps anywhere could ever ask for.
-Thank you for your compassion and understanding.
-October 2022 cohort they will soon know how lucky they are to have you as their cohort leader;
+Thank you for your compassion and empathy.
+So many of us in the Sept 2021 cohort owe our success to you;
+* Thien Dang for giving me a high bar to aspire to;
-* Suhayl & Co for everything--this bootcamp has been one of the most enjoyable experiences of my life and you played a huge role in that.
-I wake up every morning and open palm slam a giant smile on my face because I am blessed with the opportunity to learn and develop alongside very compassionate, talented, and intelligent people and to make you laugh so hard via Discord that you have to shut your camera off in Zoom.
+* Suhayl & Co for everything--this bootcamp has been one of the most enjoyable and pivotal experiences of my life and you played a huge role in that.
+Every morning for six (6) months, I woke up and open palm slammed a giant smile on my face because I was blessed with the opportunity to learn and develop alongside very compassionate, talented, and intelligent people and to make you laugh so hard via Discord that you have to shut your camera off in Zoom.